LLNL/axom/src/axom/slam/docs/sphinx/core_concepts.rst

 Do not mutate an inherited stride policy or component shape after construction;
 construct or assign a map with the desired shape instead. ``isValid()`` safely rejects invalid component counts or storage sizes, but it does not repair them.

+BivariateMap reads component count and shape from its inner Map, including after assignment through ``getMap()``.
+Its outer stride-policy base remains for source and layout compatibility.
+Changing that base does not configure the map.
+``isValid()`` also checks that the inner Map's entry count agrees with the bivariate set.
+Iterators are invalidated after replacing storage or changing shape.

 Value constness follows the backing storage.
 A const owning map returns const references.
 A const map backed by ``ArrayView<T>`` still returns ``T&``; one